M305-g/Football-Injury-Analytics/README.md

 ## Tableau Dashboards & Visualizations

-The Tableau component translates the analytical findings into an interactive decision-support environment.
+The Tableau component translates selected analytical findings into interactive visualizations that support evidence-based decision-making across medical, performance, and coaching contexts.

-### Dashboard 1 — Injury Burden & Player Availability
+**Dashboard 1 — Injury Burden & Competitive Impact**

-This dashboard focuses on the scale of injury burden and its relationship with player availability.
+This dashboard provides an overview of the scale, distribution, and competitive impact of player injuries.

 Key visualizations:

-* Injury records by season
-* Top injury reasons by total days missed
-* Injury-burden distribution
-* Days missed vs appearances
-* Games missed vs appearances
-* Key injury-burden indicators
+Injury Records by Season — shows how injury records are distributed across seasons.
+Total Days Missed by Injury Reason — identifies injury reasons associated with the greatest cumulative loss of playing time.
+Games Missed by Injury Reason — highlights injury reasons associated with the greatest number of missed games.

-**Primary stakeholders:** Medical Staff and Performance Staff.
+Primary stakeholders: Medical Staff and Performance Staff.

-### Dashboard 2 — Injury Burden & Player Performance
+**Dashboard 2 — Injury Burden & Player Performance**

-This dashboard focuses on the statistically supported relationship between injury burden and performance.
+This dashboard was intended to visualize the relationship between injury burden and player performance, particularly appearances, minutes played, goals, and assists.

-Key visualizations:

-* Injury burden vs appearances
-* Injury burden vs minutes played
-* Injury burden vs goals
-* Injury burden vs assists

-These visualizations directly represent the statistically significant Kruskal–Wallis findings from EDA 5.
+However, these performance visualizations were not included in the final Tableau implementation because the Tableau-ready performance file available for visualization did not contain all the required performance variables used during the EDA and statistical analysis.

-**Primary stakeholders:** Performance Staff and Head Coach.
+Primary stakeholders: Performance Staff and Head Coach.

-### Dashboard 3 — Position, Injury & Performance Profile
+**Dashboard 3 — Positional Injury Profile**

-This dashboard examines how playing position relates to both injury duration and performance.
+This dashboard examines differences in injury burden across playing positions.

-Key visualizations:
+Key visualization:

-* Position vs days missed
-* Position vs appearances
-* Position vs minutes played
-* Position vs goals
-* Position vs assists
+Total Days Missed by Playing Position — compares cumulative injury-related days missed across defenders, midfielders, attackers, and goalkeepers.

-These visualizations reflect the statistically significant positional differences identified in EDA 6 and EDA 7.
+This visualization reflects the statistically significant positional difference in days missed identified through the Kruskal–Wallis analysis.

-**Primary stakeholders:** Medical Staff, Performance Staff, and Head Coach.
+Primary stakeholders: Medical Staff, Performance Staff, and Head Coach.

-Together, the dashboards follow the analytical pathway:

-**Injury Burden → Player Availability → Performance → Position-Specific Decision-Making**

 ## Key Findings & Insights